Purchases made through links earn us a small commission, at no extra cost to you.

 Our one day in Nara was spent almost exclusively at Nara Park.
-I usually like to explore as much of a city as possible, but there were so many sights in this one park that I didn’t even feel guilty for not branching out into Nara’s other areas.
+I usually like to explore as much of a city as possible, but there were so many places to see in Nara Park that I didn’t feel guilty for not branching out into Nara’s other areas.

 Nara Park is very large and packed with the typical Japanese tourist attractions- ancient shrines and temples, imposing gates, wooden pagodas and oh-so pretty cherry trees.
 More uniquely, there is even a big Buddha and about 1,200 free-roaming, tame deer.